ypyl/ypyl.github.io/docs/_posts/2012-09-14-Avoid-Ambiguous-invocation-for-extension-methods.md

 layout: post
 title: "Avoid Ambiguous invocation for extension methods"
 date: 2012-09-14
-categories: dotnet asp net mvc programming
+tags: dotnet asp net mvc
+categories: programming
 ---

 I m using ASP.NET MVC.
 And work with my view, where I have the View